Iris versicolor aka Purple Iris

 Purple Iris, Blue Flag, Harlequin Blueflag, Varied Color Iris, Water Flag

-How to care for Purple Iris
+How difficult is it to take care of Purple Iris

 Caring for Purple Iris is a breeze, as it is highly adaptable and forgiving to minor neglect.